wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-agent-user-guide.md

 Type: String
 Default: None

 If a path to an executable program is specified, the program is invoked when the Fabric indicates that a configuration file is available for the virtual machine.
 The path to the XML configuration file is provided as an argument to the executable.
 This may be invoked multiple times whenever the configuration file changes.
-A sample file is provided in the Appendix.
 The current path of this file is /var/lib/waagent/HostingEnvironmentConfig.xml.

 **Role.TopologyConsumer:**

 Type: String
 Default: None

 If a path to an executable program is specified, the program is invoked when the Fabric indicates that a new network topology layout is available for the virtual machine.The path to the XML configuration file is provided as an argument to the executable.
 This may be invoked multiple times whenever the network topology changes (due to service healing for example).
-A sample file is provided in the Appendix.
 The current location of this file is /var/lib/waagent/SharedConfig.xml.

 **Provisioning.Enabled:**